Sejsel/aoc2024-ksplang/README.md

 #### Day 1 Part 2 (2024-12-04)
 Made a little summary generator to generate that table above.
 Somehow it's too enjoyable to try to get the instruction count down.

+Reintroduced my catalogue of [short ways to push a constant](gen/src/main/resources/short_pushes.txt).
+There are still a few more optimizations that I need to reintroduce from my Python tooling, but this one was somehow the most fun back then and it makes a decent difference (~16% speedup in day 1-1).